top of page

 We used pink, blue & purple.
 I separated the hair into sections & dabbed/stroked the mixture along the length of each section with a small piece of sponge that I’d cut up.
 We left it on the hair for about 30 minutes, then shampoo’d it off & conditioned.

-*pictures courtsey of Jackie Edwards, EazyColours Facebook group*
+*picture courtesy of Jackie Edwards, EazyColours Facebook group*

 Using EazyColours Neons.

-EazyColours Neons are not for use in eyeshadow, lipstick or bathbombs.
+EazyColours Neons are not for use in eyeshadow, lipstick or bath bombs.

 Comments